dromedar-design/presentation-gatsby/slides/01-intro.md

 ---
-title: this is new title
+title: alma is a nice word
 slug: alma
 ---